-The uncensored audio from the speech at the end of "201" was finally leaked sometime in 2014
+Good news: the uncensored audio from the speech at the end of "201" was finally leaked sometime in 2014.

 The Audiomaster 3000 dub of season 1 has vanished into obscurity, and the original theme song has also disappeared (only the re-recorded version for season 2 is known to still exist).
 Season 2 is easier to come by in circulation, as MTV had aired it at one point and the Televisa DVD releases included the Audiomaster dub of "Chickenpox" (even though most of the episodes on the season 2 DVD used the 2011 BVI vocal track).

 The original unedited airing of "Trapper Keeper" has alternate audio near the end in which "Bill Cosby" screams in agony as he fades from existence rather than shouting happily that he doesn't existed due to preventing his future from occurring.
 This version was only aired once during the episode's original airdate and was never repeated, nor was it released on DVD.

 Lying Creator: Before season 21 started, Trey and Matt claimed that they would lay off mocking Donald Trump.
 However, that wasn't the case, as they started mocking him again in "Put It Down" and every episode of the season afterwards.
 Apparently, his "diplomacy" with North Korea was just too good for them to pass up.